Fudgedotdotdot/Fudgedotdotdot.github.io/posts/sandbox-evasion-in-2024/sandboxes.md

 None of these sandboxes were domain joined, or had any indication of Word, Excel or Powerpoint activity.
 They are not *real* corporate machines.
 Moreover, these sandboxes did not flag this code as *attempting to detect virtual environments, specific VMs or using anti-sandbox techniques*. (apart from the detections for just being nim code).

-While more complicated or cool techniques might be required for malware that targets personal computers, using them for targeted engagements doesn't seem to add as much value.
+After uploading a bunch of files and getting free compute from these very nice sandbox vendors, it's apparent that while more complicated or interesting techniques might be required for malware that targets personal computers, using them for targeted engagements doesn't seem to add as much value.